-Face to face and virtual training referencing the Modern Slavery Act is available to social care employees supporting adults in Warwickshire.
-Mandatory Adult Safeguarding training covers the Modern Slavery Act, as well as duties to notify the Home Office of any individual encountered in England and Wales whom the Council believes is a suspected victim of slavery or human trafficking.
+Awareness has also been raised with all social care employees of the legal duty that the Council has under the Modern Slavery Act to notify the Home Office of any individual encountered in England and Wales who the Council believes is a suspected victim of slavery or human trafficking.
+This contains information on First Responders and the National Referral Mechanism.